-Model Rule 6-5.1 provides rules for [approval][registration] of a notarial record repository, providing the adopting state the choice of either alternative.
+Model Rule 6-5.1 provides rules for [approval][registration] of a notarial record repository.
+An adopting state may choose either to approve or register repositories.

 Subsection (b) states the requirements for [approval][registration].
 Paragraph (3) requires a \$50,000 surety bond because a repository is protecting notarial records that could contain personally identifiable information, the disclosure of which could injure a principal, credible witness, or other individual involved in the notarial act.
-Paragraph (4) provides requirements for a repository's storage environment (see COLO.
-SECRETARY OF STATE PROVIDER PROTOCOLS § 1.5).
+Paragraph (4) provides requirements for a repository's storage environment (see Colo.
+Secretary of State Provider Protocols § 1.5).
 Paragraph (5) requires [submission][a signed self-certification] of an annual audit.